One of the High Sheriff’s responsibilities is to participate in the Mayor Making events that take place in each Metropolitan Borough.

 The High Sheriff was unable to attend the Solihull Investiture due to a clash of dates, but he met the new Mayor Mrs Glenis Slater and her consort Mr Clive Slater at the Royal Visit by His Royal Highness The Duke of Kent, to open the Woodlands Campus of Solihull College.

-Lord Mayor Slater, Marian Davies and Caroline Spellman MP met young women engineering students and shared their enthusiasm for participation and skills in the area of automotive.
+Lord Mayor Slater, Marian Davies and Caroline Spellman MP meet young women engineering students.

 On Thursday 21 May 2015, Councillor Michael Hammon was inaugurated as the Lord Mayor of Coventry for 2015 – 2016.